natenka/pyneng-book-en/docs/source/book/01_intro/check_python.rst

 Python interpreter
 ====================

-Before you start, check that when you call the Python interpreter, the output is:
+Before you start, check that when you call Python interpreter, the output is:

 ::